 - Sons and Lovers occupies a unique position in D.H.
-Lawrence's work as it has variously been considered to be the last of his early novels or the first of his mature works. - The novel deals with many themes that were considered radical in its time, celebrated most of all for its handling of the Oedipal relationship between Paul and Gertrude Morel.
-This attachment takes on such pathological proportions that it affects all his other relationships with women of his own age, and even as the novel ends, Paul knows that he has not been able to break out of this bond that has alienated him and left him incapable of all other relationships. - The novel may also be considered a bildungsroman as it depicts the coming-of-age of Paul Morel, tracing his journey from his birth upto his adulthood, when he is ready to step into the wider world.
+Lawrence's work as it has variously been considered to be the last of his early novels or the first of his mature works. - The novel deals with many themes that were considered radical in its time, celebrated most of all for its handling of the oedipal relationship between Paul and Gertrude Morel.
+This attachment takes on such pathological proportions that it affects all his other relationships with women of his own age, and even as the novel ends, Paul knows that he has not been able to break out of this bond that has alienated him and left him incapable of all other relationships - The novel may also be considered a bildungsroman as it depicts the coming-of-age of Paul Morel, tracing his journey from his birth upto his adulthood, when he is ready to step into the wider world.

-One of the aspects of the novel that has unfailingly been pointed out by all critics is the autobiographical nature of the novel.
-Most of the characters have equivalents in Lawrence's own life, with Paul Morel being a faithful self-portrait of Lawrence himself.

-- mouthpiece and though the narrator seems to speak from Paul's point of view, there is enough evidence in the action of the novel that complicates and undercuts this privileging of Paul's point of view.
+- One of the aspects of the novel that has unfailingly been pointed out by all critics is the autobiographical nature of the novel.
+Most of the characters have equivalents in Lawrence's own life, with Paul Morel being a faithful self portrait of Lawrence himself. - But what one must remember is that although Paul acts as the narratorial mouthpiece and though the narrator seems to speak from Paul's point ofview, there is enough evidence in the action of the novel that complicates and undercuts this privileging of Paul's point of view.
 One such instance that is often cited is Paul's rejection of Miriam.
 Though he cruelly breaks off all ties with her saying that she is too spiritual for him, Clara sets him right and points out that Miriam was like any other woman, and it was Paul who failed to take the relationship forward.
-Also, although Paul is completely sympathetic towards his mother and the narrative too depicts the domestic abuse meted out to Gertrude, there are enough instances in the story that present the predicament of Walter Morel, who finds himself isolated in his own house by a cold and reserved spouse who does not understand him and of whom he is plainly afraid. - Thus both the Morels are alternately agents and victims of abuse.
+Also, although Paul is completely sympathy towards his mother and the narrative too depicts the domestic abuse meted out to Gertrude, there are enough instances in the story that present the predicament of Walter Morel, who finds himself isolated in his own house by a cold and reserved spouse who does not understand him and of whom he is plainly afraid. - Thus, both the Morels are alternately agents and victims of abuse.
 It is this nuanced and layered tonality the novel has that allows for multiple perspectives to coexist in the same narrative.
+The more we discover thesenuances in the novel, the more enhanced our pleasure in reading this text becomes.